mcusuperuser/embedded_c/docs/making_decisions.md

 The expression is evaluated and tested for a match with the const-expr in each case clause.
 The statement(s) in the matching case clause is/are executed.

-*Note*
+!!!
+Note
     - Each statement falls through to the next statement.
 This is the default behavior of the switch statement.
     - Adding a `break` statement to each statement block will eliminate fall through, allowing only one case clause's statement block to be executed.

 **Code example**

 ```c
 switch (number) {
     case 0:  printf("Zero selected\n");  break;